 - Ensure that more mares are tested as NH racehorses, thus underpinning selection for breeding on the basis of racing ability.

 Details of the Scheme

 NH MOPS is confined to filly foals that were either bred in Great Britain or produced by British-domiciled stallions and that have been nominated as potential NH racehorses by their breeders (or owners in the case of foals that have already been sold).
 The filly foals born in 2012 were the first crop to be eligible for NH MOPS scheme (subject to successful registration).
 The requirements for nomination are detailed below.
 Income from registrations will be used to publicise and administer the scheme.

 NH MOPS prizes are allocated with funds split between owner, trainer, jockey and stable staff.
 Since the majority of funding for the scheme is derived from the general prize money allocation of the HBLB, no prizes go to breeders.
 However, breeders are expected to benefit significantly from the higher prices realised by fillies eligible to NH MOPS and from MOPS prizes if they race their own stock.
 The awards are:

 – £10,000 for wins in Class 1-2 Open races, Class 1-4 Novice Chases & Hurdles (but not including Juvenile, Maiden and Beginners events), and

 – £5,000 for wins in NH Flat races.

 The introduction of NH MOPS involves a significant commitment from the HBLB to British NH breeding.
-The TBA and its NH Committee have been campaigning for the initiative for several years and very much hope that British NH breeders will support the scheme and take action to nominate their fillies.
+The TBA and its NH Committee have been campaigning for the initiative for several years and very much hope that British NH breeders continue to support the scheme and take action to nominate their eligible fillies.